jvail/spatiasql.js/README.md

 # spatiasql.js
-JavaScript (emscripten) port of [spatialite](https://www.gaia-gis.it/fossil/libspatialite/index)
+Experimental JavaScript (emscripten) port of [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index)

-A web-worker demo is available from here: http://jvail.github.io/spatiasql.js/ (be patient, the js file is quite large).
+A web-worker demo is available from here: http://jvail.github.io/spatiasql.js/

-This is still an **experiment** (was curious if it is possible at all).
+<br>(be patient, the js file is quite large).

+##API
+spatiasql.js (SpatiaLite) is an extension of [sql.js](https://github.com/kripken/sql.js/) (SQLite) and uses the same api.